 Ipe, cypress, cedar, shorea, and redwood are some naturally decay-resistant wood species that are less likely to rot from molds and other species that feast on lumber.

 Similar to pressure-treated lumber and plywood, marine plies are not treated to prevent rot.
-This means that a nice coating resistant to water infiltration must be applied to marine plies before it is used in a wet environment.
+That means if you’re planning to use them in a wet environment, you’ll want to take an extra step.
+Applying a reliable coating that’s resistant to water infiltration is a must before putting marine plies to work in these conditions.

 Marine-Grade Plywood Pricing